Arroz Con Pollo (Spanish-Style Chicken and Rice)

 -

-Discard the bay leaf, fluff the rice gently without digging up the bottom crust, shower with chopped cilantro, and serve hot with lemon wedges for squeezing.
+Sprinkle with chopped fresh cilantro, and serve hot with lemon wedges on the side for squeezing.

 Substitutions